Clinqk/clinqkhome/README.md

 ## Versions

 * [index.html](/index.html) and the [direct link](https://clinqkhome.now.sh/) features the legacy version with a fast loading site.
 * [experimental.html](/experimental.html) and therefor [link/experimental.html](https://clinqkhome.now.sh/experimental.html) includes buttons that load embedded iframes featuring latest Coronavirus updates and a map.
+(These might be hidden/commented in the file)